 had four sons.
 Jurgen is the son of a master baker, Siegfried Klinsmann (died 2005) and his wife Martha and he has three brothers.
 At age eight, he began playing for TB Gingen, an amateur soccer club in Gingen an der Fils.
 After two years and at age 10 he moved to SC Geislingen.

 His next club was Stuttgarter Kickers which he joined to in 1978 and that was the club where he would turn professional two years later.
 His parents decided he should first finish his apprenticeship as a baker in their family business, which he completed in 1982.

-Another fact about Jurgen Klinsmann is that in 1995, he married to Debbie Chin, an American former model, and lives in Huntington Beach, California.
+Jurgen Klinsmann is that in 1995, he married to Debbie Chin, an American former model, and lives in Huntington Beach, California

 In 1982, Klinsmann began his professional career in 2.Bundesliga, the second division of professional football in Germany.
 By the end of the 1983-84 seasons, he had scored 19 goals for the club.